Psycojoker/cellar/README.md

     cellar install <username>/<repository>

+    # stupid example
+    cellar install saltstack-formulas/openssh-formula

+You can also use a git url this way:

+    cellar install <git url>

+    # stupid example
+    cellar install git@github.com:saltstack-formulas/openssh-formula.git

 **Cellar is expecting the repository to have, either, a directory or a .sls file with the same name than the repository.**

 If the repository name contains "-formula", it will be removed from the expected name.
 Meaning that you can name your repository *stuff-formula* and put inside either a *stuff* directory or a *stuff.sls*.